Skip to next element

 If you talk to yourself negatively or are constantly using self-deprecating humor, try thinking if you would say the same things about your best friend, your spouse, or your child.
 Most of the time we’re a lot less forgiving of ourselves than we are of our loved ones, so give yourself the same kindness you would show others.

-We’ve all had a tough few years and are still dealing with many of the impacts from early 2020 and continuing COVID spikes.
-Everyone needs a break and putting pressure on ourselves to stick to some arbitrary resolution doesn’t help anyone, so be nice to yourself and others!
+Everyone needs a break and putting pressure on ourselves to stick to some arbitrary goal doesn’t help anyone, so be nice to yourself and others!

 friends and their dog having fun outside at a picnic